 Description

-Ornamental ivy - Hedera helix 'Chamkorey
+Ornamental ivy - Hedera helix ‘Chamkorey’

 In a nutshell

-This cultivar was found in the Rogow arboretum in Poland.
-Use it as ground cover or to liven up your pots.
+Use this variety as ground cover or to liven up your pots.

 Botanical information